Imprint of massive neutrinos on Persistent Homology of large-scale structure: Introduction

 \section{Introduction}

-Despite the success of the standard cosmological model, $\Lambda$CDM (Among many for example see \cite{aghanim2020planckvi,eBOSS:2020yzd,Brout:2022vxf,Kilo-DegreeSurvey:2023gfr}), it is necessary to well constrain the associated extensions in high-precision experiments \cite{EUCLID:2011zbd,LSSTScience:2009jmu,SimonsObservatory:2018koc,CMB-S4:2016ple}.
-One of the important extensions to the standard model is called $\nu \rm \Lambda CDM$ cosmology that is considering the sum of neutrino masses as a free parameter beyond the minimal value \cite{Dodelson:1995es,2009PhRvL.103q1301D,2013neco.book.....L}.
-From the particle physics point of view, determining the mass of neutrinos is highly motivated \cite{Abazajian:2017tcc}.
-The mass square differences are determined well in three-flavor oscillations analysis of experiments such as reactor, atmospheric, and solar \cite{Esteban:2020cvm}\footnote{http://www.nu-fit.org/}.
-Though, the absolute mass scale of neutrinos is still unknown.
-The lower bound on the sum of neutrino mass from oscillation experiments is $\sum_\nu m_\nu \ge 0.06 \ \rm eV$ for normal and $\sum_\nu m_\nu \ge 0.1 \ \rm eV$ for inverted hierarchy \cite{KATRIN:2021uub}.
-On the other hand, the neutrino mass is narrowed down to $\sum_\nu m_\nu \le 0.8 \ \rm eV$ at $\%90 \ \rm CL$ from direct detection search \cite{KATRIN:2021uub}.
+Despite the success of the standard cosmological model, vanilla-$\Lambda$CDM, (among many for example see \cite{aghanim2020planckvi,eBOSS:2020yzd,Brout:2022vxf,46ddc1eeccc74c52ba263dcebe509c3a}), it is necessary to well constrain the associated extensions in the high-precision experiments \citep{EUCLID:2011zbd,LSSTScience:2009jmu,SimonsObservatory:2018koc,CMB-S4:2016ple}.
+From an observational perspective, we anticipate an outstanding opportunity for a comprehensive exploration of galaxy clustering through current and upcoming surveys.
+These surveys include DESI\footnote{\texttt{http://www.desi.lbl.gov}}, PFS\footnote{\texttt{http://pfs.ipmu.jp}}, the Roman Space Telescope\footnote{\texttt{http://wfirst.gsfc.nasa.gov}}, Euclid\footnote{\texttt{http://sci.esa.int/euclid}}, and CSST\footnote{\texttt{http://nao.cas.cn/csst}} \citep{2011SSPMA,2019ApJ883}.
+In addition, advancements in CMB experiments, particularly the next generation of observations such as CMB Stage IV \citep{2019arXiv190704473A,2017arXiv170602464A}, are paving the way for a more precise evaluation of extensions to the concordance cosmological model and their associated exotic features.
+Furthermore, these advancements present possibilities for future enhancements.
+Simulations, a critical component of scientific methodology, also provide high-precision evaluations and deeper insights into more complex N-body systems and their underlying motivations.
+One significant extension to the standard cosmological model is the $\nu \rm \Lambda CDM$ cosmology, which considers the sum of neutrino masses as a free parameter beyond the minimal value \citep{Dodelson:1995es,2009PhRvL.103q1301D,lesgourgues2013neutrino,Euclid:2024imf}.
+From the particle physics point of view, determining the mass of neutrinos is highly motivated \citep{Abazajian:2017tcc,Capozzi:2018ubv}.
+The mass-squared differences are well determined in three-flavor oscillation analyses of experiments such as reactor, atmospheric, and solar neutrino observations \citep{Esteban:2020cvm}\footnote{\texttt{http://www.nu-fit.org/}}.
+However, the absolute mass scale of neutrinos remains unknown.
+The lower bound on the sum of neutrino mass from oscillation experiments is $\sum_\nu m_\nu \ge 0.06 \ \rm eV$ for normal and $\sum_\nu m_\nu \ge 0.1 \ \rm eV$ for inverted hierarchy \citep{Capozzi:2017ipn,Kelly:2020fkv}.
+The upper limits on the effective electron anti-neutrino mass has been narrowed down to $ m_{\beta}<0.8 \ \rm eV$ at $90\% \ {\rm confidence\ level\ (CL)}$ from Karlsruhe Tritium Neutrino experiment, which is equivalent to $\sum m_{\nu}\lesssim 2.4$ eV at $90\%$ CL.